Frequently Asked Questions

 Am I required to live in a Fraternity house?

 No, Delta Sigma Pi does not have a fraternity house.
-You will not be required to live anywhere.

 Why is Delta Sigma Pi called a "Fraternity" if it is Co-Ed?